 If you’ve never traveled to attend a sporting event, here are a few reasons why you should consider adding it to your next vacation.

 Is your “home” team even close to your home?
 For many of us, even watching our favorite team may mean an hour drive or more to the city.
-I consider this a day trip and worthy of calling it travel.
+I consider this a day trip and worthy of calling it to travel.
 Even with a day trip, we try to explore something new via a restaurant or another activity nearby.

 Getting into the Local Community